The Archive

 DISASTER "

-Around 25,000 attended , but the choice of venue left something to be desired, it is COLD in them thar hills of Yorkshire , even in the summer .
+Around 25,000 attended , ( although photos of the crowd indicate there were far fewer bodies than that )- but the choice of venue left something to be desired, it is COLD in them thar hills of Yorkshire , even in the summer .
 As mentioned earlier the weather was NOT kind .
 International Times reported that the police closed down the site on Sunday after severe rainstorms and high winds transformed the site into a bog and hundreds of punters had been treated for exposure.

 Organization was poor, the festival should have began at 3:pm, but the first act did not hit the stage until 7:45 in the evening on Friday .
 The weather was so bad even on Saturday that many left before the first bands performed.
 Apparently Elton John went down very well, though much of this might be due to his passing bottles of brandy out to the audience.